Amazon Books vs Apple Books

 2013.
 Amazon offering descounted ebooks for purchased print books

-Amazon has introduced a new program called MatchBook, which offers customers a compelling incentive to purchase the digital version of any physical book they have previously bought on the platform.
-If you have ever purchased a print edition of a book from Amazon, you now have the opportunity to acquire the Kindle edition at a significantly discounted price, ranging from free to $2.99.
-This benefit extends to books purchased as far back as 1995 when Amazon initially launched its online bookstore.
-Not only does this program offer great value to customers, but it also presents a clear advantage for publishers and authors, who will have the opportunity to earn more from each book they publish.
-The program is scheduled to launch in October.
+Amazon introduced a new initiative called MatchBook, offering customers a reward for purchasing a digital version of any physical book previously bought on the site.
+If you've ever purchased a printed copy of a book from Amazon, you can now acquire the Kindle version at a significantly reduced price — from free to $2.99.
+This offer extends to books bought as far back as 1995, when Amazon first launched its online bookstore.
+Besides being a valuable new advantage for customers, this also presents an opportunity for publishers and authors to earn more from each book they release.
+The program is set to launch in October.